testsmellsstudy/sup_data/README.md

 - **Mitigated and introduced test smells**: Documentation of test smells that were resolved or introduced during the refactoring process [_(results/final refactoring results)_](./results/final%20refactoring%20results/).
 - **The projects refactored by each LLM**: Outcomes from refactoring performed by each LLM, enabling a comparison of their effectiveness.
 For [Python](./results/coverage/python/) and [Java](./results/coverage/java/).
 >The *final* results are those outcomes achieved with the best prompt template.

+### Source code

+The 'src' folder contains the scripts used to perform the study.
+Some external resources we used to perform the study require individual installation and configuration.
+For this reason, if you intend to use the code provided, you will need to adapt it to work with your environment specific configurations